opiter09/Fossil-Fighters-Randomizer/README.md

 - To make the Holt fight beatable, you can always find V-Raptor in the Keymonite room in the Digadigamid.
 IMPORTANT: For technical reasons, these fossils will ONLY appear if you have neither fossil chip
+- Mono-Spawn Mode makes it so each map [1] only spawns one vivo (along with jewels, dropping fossils, etc.).
+The exception is Greenhorn Plains (and the Keymonite Room and the Trial Dig Site), so you have a good foundation and aren't completely at the mercy of RNG
 - Due to how text replacing works, you may see multiple DP vivos listed as the same one in the rare case where one vanilla DP vivosaur turns into another one that comes after it.
   If that happens, you can consult the file "newDPVivos.txt" to see which is which